MajorBreakfast/grunt-fancy-sprites/README.md

 }
 ```

-The task then automatically gathers multiple versions of the same sprite based on the return value of the `spriteName` function.
+The task automatically gathers multiple versions of the same sprite based on the return value of the `spriteName` function.
 Here is what the generated SCSS file then looks like:

 ``` SCSS
 $sprite-first: "1x" 416px 0px 200px 200px 1100px 925px, "2x" 816px 0px 400px 400px 2160px 1810px;